tech-alchemist/ltnm-utils/ReadMe.md

 ## Prerequisites ##

  - Ubuntu 20 OS with Internet
- - Traffic Ports : 9338 for P2P, 38555-38556 for RPC (Recommended for thsi stack to work)
+ - Traffic Ports : 9338 for P2P, 38555-38556 for RPC (Recommended for this vanilla stack)
  - Disk : 50 GB Recommended

 ## Configuring LTNM Node ##